scottrlarson/profession/content/reflections/contemplation-treacherous-climb.md

 caption = ""

 +++
 The sun is a friend to me.
 It lights up the way to myself, filling me with gratitude and wellbeing.
 Even when it shines in my face while I'm trying to write.
 I cannot become too annoyed.
 I know that to become annoyed is to invite a breakdown.
-Being a man requires calmness and patients.
+Being a man requires calmness and patience.
 For myself, my world, and my life.

 Every day I get up when the sun rises, and go to sleep when the sun sets.
 I didn't decide to do this, it just happened.
 There is a healing power in the activity of revolving my life around the sun.
 Being awake at the crack of dawn gives me a certain earthly perspective on life.
 When I was revolving my life around the night, my life revolved around the dark sun of unearthly tendencies.
 I had this need to indirectly harm myself, and others through thoughts and speech.
 It wasn't until my awakening that I realized that I disconnected myself from the life of the planet.